Rolando-Barbella/ES6-Fundamentals/README.md

   console.log(team); ==>{person: Object, pet: "Dog"}
 ```
 ###String Templates
-You can declare strings with ` (backticks), in addition to " and '.
-This make the language a bit more mature, when we do something like ```javascript
+You can declare strings with  (backticks), in addition to " and '.
+This make the language a bit more mature, when we just do something like ```javascript
-string + anotherString + ' '; ``` it feels like if we are doing basic math, lets look at some examples.
+string + anotherString + ' '; ``` this feels like if we are doing basic math, lets look at some examples.

 ```javascript
 let sayHi = "Hi!";